crawlab-team/crawlab-docs/docs/guide/use-crawlab/basic-concepts/spider.md

 2. Click `Files` tab.
 3. Click `Upload` button in the nav bar.
 4. Choose `Files`.
-5. Drag and drop spider files into the drop zone.
+5. Drag and drop spider files into the drop zone, or click the drop zone and select files.
 6. Click `Confirm`.

 ### Upload Files (Drag & Drop)